mendersoftware/mender-docs/04.Devices/02.Partition-layout/docs.md

 that takes care of wear leveling nor error correction, so this *must be handled in software*.
 In Linux, raw flash devices are exposed as a **Memory Technology Device (MTD)** file.
-Care must be taken when selecting a file system that is MTD-aware, since it should handle the wear levelling and error correction.
+Care must be taken when selecting a file system that is MTD-aware, since it should handle the wear leveling and error correction.
 Popular file systems for MTD devices include UBIFS, JFFS2, and YAFFS.

 !
 Mender currently supports *block devices*, not raw flash devices.
 Support for raw flash would entail supporting MTD-aware file system types, which is not very difficult, and is planned for the future.
 Please contact us at <contact@mender.io> if you need support for raw flash devices.
 We would also be happy to guide any [community contributions](https://mender.io/community?target=_blank) to add support for raw flash devices.